Y-Sui/Table-meets-LLM/README.md

 # GPT4Table:

-SUC is a useful benchmark for detecting table structural understanding capabilities proposed in the paper " `GPT4Table: Can Large Language Models Understand Structured Table Data?
-A Benchmark and Empirical Study`".
+SUC is a useful benchmark for detecting table structural understanding capabilities proposed in the paper "GPT4Table: Can Large Language Models Understand Structured Table Data?
+A Benchmark and Empirical Study".

 ### Benchmark Setting